-

 No.

-108(f)(5), IRC, as of December 31, 2020 which is prior to the changes made by the American Rescue Plan Act.
-On December 31, 2020, this section of the IRC allows an exclusion from gross income for the forgiveness of a student loan if it was on account of death or total and permanent disability of the student.
-For additional information, visit
+108(f)(5) of the federal IRC, as it existed prior to the changes made by the American Rescue Plan Act.
+That version of sec.
+108(f)(5) allows an exclusion from gross income for the forgiveness of a student loan if it was on account of death or total and permanent disability of the student.
+For additional information, visit studentaid.gov/manage-loans/forgiveness-cancellation/death and studentaid.gov/manage-loans/forgiveness-cancellation/disability-discharge.

 Note: Student loans discharged on account of death or total and permanent disability may not be taxable for federal purposes under sec.
 108(f)(5), IRC, as modified by the American Rescue Plan Act (Public Law 117-2).